Skip to main content

 Why Colorado Doesn't Require Bonds

 Colorado prioritizes education and testing over mandatory financial guarantees.
 The required training course and 100% passing score on the exam ensure notaries understand Colorado law before commissioning.
-However, the state acknowledges that bonds provide a "layer of protection" and encourages notaries to consider them voluntarily.
+However, the state acknowledges that bonds provide a "layer of protection" and encourages notaries to consider them voluntarily, especially for high-value transactions in Denver's booming real estate market or Colorado's tech and energy sectors.

 1